- Conversion copywriting,

 Email 3: The holidays are about letting yourself off the hook

-The subject line of this email, “Seriously rhymey”, was more in line with the brand’s previous, trademark style of combining the word “seriously” with an adjective.
+The subject line of this email, “Seriously rhymey”, was in line with the brand’s previous, trademark style of combining the word “seriously” with an adjective.

 Continuing the feminist theme, the email started with a confession:

-Sabine had decided to write that sales pitch as a poem with internal and end rhymes (hat tip to Lucy with a Why for the inspiration!)
+I had decided to write that sales pitch as a poem with internal and end rhymes (hat tip to Lucy with a Why for the inspiration!)

 Reminiscent of theatre and the stage, this fits the burlesque aspects of the brand, as well as their style of selling in the most “obvious” ways, without trickery or undue pressure, while cautioning against overconsumption (sometimes called “sufficiency-driven” marketing).